akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ### Set

-The `Set` action assigns value(s) to an attribute having the type `text`, `textArea`, `simple select`...
+The `Set` action assigns value(s) to an attribute with the `text`, `textArea`, `simple select` type...

 Expected values:
 - `field`: the attribute code
 - `value`: the attribute value
-- `locale`: the locale code for which value is assigned (optional)
+- `locale`: the locale code for which the value is assigned (optional)
-- `scope`: the channel code for which value is assigned (optional)
+- `scope`: the channel code for which the value is assigned (optional)

 #### Example

-To set the “My very new description for purple T-shirt” value to your description attribute in en_US locale, for e-commerce channel, the action will be as follows:
+To set the *“My very new description for purple T-shirt”* value to your description attribute in the `en_US` locale, for the `e-commerce` channel, the action will be as follows:

 ```YML
   actions: